php-dev-br/laravel-doc-pt-br/eloquent-serialization.md

 these conversions, as well as controlling which attributes are included in the serialized representation of your models.

-> [!NOTE]
+> **Note**
 > For an even more robust way of handling Eloquent model and collection JSON
 > serialization, check out the documentation
 > on [Eloquent API resources](eloquent-resources.md).

 <a name="serializing-models-and-collections"></a>

-## Serializing Models and Collections
+## Serializing Models & Collections

 <a name="serializing-to-arrays"></a>

-### Serializing to Arrays
+### Serializing To Arrays

-To convert a model and its
-loaded [relationships](eloquent-relationships.md) to an array, you should use the `toArray` method.
-This method is recursive, so all attributes and all relations (including the relations of relations) will be converted to
+To convert a model and its loaded [relationships](eloquent-relationships.md) to an array, you should use the `toArray` method.
+This method is recursive, so all attributes and all relations (including the relations of relations) will be converted to arrays:
-arrays:

     use App\Models\User;